 by Dr. Bill Rawls

 It stays with you night and day.
 It makes it hard to move.
 It makes it hard to sleep.
 It makes it hard to do anything.
 Every system in the body is affected, from brain function to digestion.
 Life is defined by chronic misery.
+But it doesn’t have to be — there is hope of breaking free from fibromyalgia and feeling good again.

 Interestingly, these symptoms completely overlap with those reported by people suffering from myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and chronic Lyme disease.
 The one unique distinguishing feature for fibromyalgia is tenderness at specific “trigger points.”
 And yet, at least 70% of people identified as having fibromyalgia don’t meet this formal criteria.